zecookiez/ctf-archive/ImaginaryCTF 2021/Chimaera.md

 00000080: 0000 000a                                ....
 ```

-Running zipinfo on it shows that no errors are found, so now we need to figure out the compression algorithm.
+Running zipinfo on it shows that no errors are found, but we can't unzip it just yet since we are still missing the compression algorithm.
 Thankfully, there are only 10-20 standardized compression methods, so we can try all of them and modify the file as we go.

 Though there is a way to identify the compression algorithm.
 Carving the compressed data into `data.txt` and running binwalk on it, we get the following: